Portable-Network-Archive/Portable-Network-Archive-Specification/recommendations_for_encoders/index.md

 ### 11.3.
 Owner information chunks

 An encoder that supports the owner information chunks (§4.2.6) should write those chunks and should not write the deprecated `fPRM` chunk.
 An encoder should write only the facets it has captured; a facet that was not captured is represented by the absence of its chunk, never by a placeholder value.
 An encoder should not write `fMOd` for an entry whose POSIX permission mode cannot be faithfully determined.

+### 11.4.
+Directory hard link targets

+A directory hard link target that resolves inside the tree being archived should be stored as a relative path (resolved against the directory containing the link entry, see the Directory hard link section of [Chunk specifications](../chunk_specifications/index.md)).
+An absolute target names a location on the machine where the archive was created, so it rarely resolves after extraction elsewhere, and it leaks that machine's directory layout; a relative in-tree target survives extraction into any directory.
+A target that resolves outside the archived tree should keep its absolute on-disk form.